 - concurrent enrolment for students entering youth justice or secure welfare.

-For general queries or feedback about this Enrolment Policy please contact the School Provision and Establishment Division via the Victorian School Building Authority on:
+For feedback on this Enrolment policy, please contact the School Provision and Establishment Division on:

 Reviewed 27 November 2023